turnanehri/JavaScript3/Week1/MAKEME.md

   > *Reminder*: A fork is like your own copy of a repository, under your own account, of someone else's repository.
 Read everything about forking and being social on GitHub [here](https://help.github.com/en/articles/fork-a-repo).
   >
-  > We use forks so that we can later on create [Pull Requests](https://help.github.com/en/articles/about-pull-requests).
+  > We use forks so that you can later on create [Pull Requests](https://help.github.com/en/articles/about-pull-requests).
 In short, a pull request (PR) is a way to ask the original owner of a repository (where you forked off from) to merge a change that you did on a branch of your local repository, into the original repository.
   >
   > A big advantage of PR's is that it allows to **compare code** and **give feedback** directly on the code!
 This is very handy when reviewing homework!